Loki-Astari/loki-astari.github.io/source/_posts/2014-12-30-c-plus-plus-by-example-smart-pointer.markdown

 * 15/Nov/2014 - [Simple auto_ptr](http://codereview.stackexchange.com/q/69943/507)
 * 19/Dec/2014 - [Yet another smart pointer implementation for learning](http://codereview.stackexchange.com/q/74166/507)

 Writing you own implementation of a smart pointer is a bad idea (IMO).
-The standardization and testing of smart pointers was a nine years process through [boost](http://www.boost.org/) with [boost::shared_ptr](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/shared_ptr.htm) and [boost::scoped_ptr](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/scoped_ptr.htm).
-This finally resulted in standardized versions being released in C++11: [std::shared_ptr](http://en.cppreference.com/w/cpp/memory/shared_ptr) and [std::unique_ptr](http://en.cppreference.com/w/cpp/memory/unique_ptr).
+The standardization and testing of smart pointers was a nine year process through [boost](http://www.boost.org/), with [boost::shared_ptr](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/shared_ptr.htm) and [boost::scoped_ptr](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/scoped_ptr.htm), finally resulting in the standardized versions being released in C++11: [std::shared_ptr](http://en.cppreference.com/w/cpp/memory/shared_ptr) and [std::unique_ptr](http://en.cppreference.com/w/cpp/memory/unique_ptr).

-I would even say even dislike the smart pointer as a learning device; it seems like a very simple project for a newbie, but in reality (as indicated by the nine year standardization processes) to get it working correctly in all contexts is rather a complex in-devour.
+I would even say that I dislike the smart pointer as a learning device; it seems like a very simple project for a newbie, but in reality (as indicated by the nine year standardization processes) to get it working correctly in all contexts is rather a complex indevour.

-But; because it is such a frequent request for review I want take a look at smart pointers as a teaching exercise.
-So I want to step through the processes of building a smart pointer and look at some of the common mistakes that I see (and probably make a few as I go).
+But because it is such a frequent request for review; I want take a look at smart pointers as a teaching exercise.
+In the next couple of articles I will step through the processes of building a smart pointer and look at some of the common mistakes that I see (and probably make a few as I go).

 ##First Bash
 So lets get started.
 The two most common smart pointers are `unique` and `shared`.
 So lets start with the one that seems the simplest (`unique`)and see where we go.